How Do Sovereign Gold Bonds Compare to Other Gold Investment Options?

 Physical Gold Investment

 The most preferred form of gold is in tangible form.
 People purchase physical gold in the form of jewellery, gold coins, gold biscuits and bars.
 People keep the purchase of physical gold very confidential, unlike digital gold.
 People can purchase the precious metal directly from any jeweller, and no intermediary is involved.
 Physical gold has no limit to purchasing.
-Gold biscuits come in a minimum of 10 grams, and the minimum investment is higher in physical gold.
+Typically, gold biscuits come in a minimum of 5-10 grams, and the minimum investment is higher in physical gold.
 Investors must maintain proof of purchasing gold as it may help them file income tax.

 Gold Exchange Traded Fund (ETF)

 A Gold ETF is an exchange-traded fund that tracks the price of domestic physical gold.
-These are known as passive investment options that invest in gold bullion.
+These are known as passive investment options that invest in physical gold.
 Gold ETFs represent the physical gold in paper or digital form, which people can store in Demat accounts.
-Generally, one gold ETF equals 1 gram of gold, and the underlying asset is physical gold.
+Generally, one gold ETF equals 0.01 to 1 gram of gold, and the underlying asset is physical gold.
 Investing in gold ETF combines the flexibility of the stock investment and the simplicity of investing in gold.
 They are traded and listed on the National Stock Exchange (NSE) and Bombay Stock Exchange (BSE).
 They can be bought and sold continuously on the stock exchanges, just like a company’s share.
 At the time of redemption of the gold ETF, you do not get physical gold but receive the cash equivalent.
 You can easily invest in gold ETF using your Demat account.
 Gold ETF provides you with direct gold pricing; hence there is complete transparency on the holdings.
 Moreover, they have lower expenses comparatively.

 Buying digital gold is a virtual method of investing in gold without holding it physically.
 You can buy it online, invest as low as one rupee, and take physical delivery of gold if you want at your doorstep.
 You can easily buy or sell your units anytime; it is highly liquid.
 You can use it as collateral for applying for loans online.
 You don’t have to bother storing digital gold as one can access with a few clicks on your mobile.
-One can also exchange for physical gold in jewellery or coins.

 Sovereign Gold Bonds vs Physical Gold vs Gold ETFs vs Digital Gold – A comparison: